DSTcs388/TavernCrawler/readme.md

 ## Overview
 ### Description
-[Description of your app]
+TavernCrawler is an app geared towards making the boring side of planning of a bar crawl into a quick and easy endeavour!
+Instead of having to look up bars one by one and tediously plan out an expedition, you instead have a list of all the bars near you, complete with contact information, menus, a map, and more!

 ### App Evaluation

-[Evaluation of your app across the following attributes]
-- **Category:**
+- **Category:** Travel & Local
-- **Mobile:** The app would be best designed for mobile devices, as the ability to take information with you and potentially order a ride home would requiree a mobile device.
+- **Mobile:** The app would be best designed for mobile devices, as the ability to take information with you and potentially order a ride home would require a mobile device.
-- **Story:**
+- **Story:** Provides a list of local bars, and allows users to plan a route of those bars.
+Users can then decide to leave a review/rating of those bars.
 - **Market:** Only users of legal drinking age can use this app, potentially restricting signing up without verifying age.
+Geared towards alcohol enthusiasts.
 - **Habit:** The app would be designed to provide a convenient source of information for going out to drink, even at just one location.
 Users would use the app as often as they tend to go drinking.
-- **Scope:**
+- **Scope:** Initially, we would concentrate on making sure that the app functions in most urban cities in the USA.
+This app could broaden its scope eventually to include more areas, with a more comprehensive set of bars, and with closer collaboration with major bars and chains.

 ## Product Spec